VISION AND MISSION

 - Baobab Association, SPAIN

 - Merseyside Expanding Horizons, UK

-The distinguished Professor of Psychology and world-leading expert in the area of bullying and cyberbullying, Dan Olweus and Emeritus Professor of Psychology at the University of London.
-Peter Smith serves as Honorary Members of the Board.
+- The distinguished late Professor of Psychology and world-leading expert in the area of bullying and cyberbullying, Dan Olweus, served as Honorary Member of the Board.

 The Smile of the Child